SonarSource/eslint-plugin-sonarjs/docs/rules/no-duplicate-string.md

 On the other hand, constants can be referenced from many places, but only need to be updated in a single place.

 ## Exceptions
 To prevent generating some false-positives, literals having less than 10 characters are excluded as well as literals matching /^\w*$/.
+String literals inside import/export statements are also ignored.

 ## Configuration